Avi-Kenny/VaxCurve/README.md

 # VaxCurve
- Nonparametric inference for controlled vaccine efficacy curves
+Nonparametric and Cox-based inference for controlled risk and controlled vaccine efficacy curves.
+Also includes general workflow code for multiple immune correlates analyses.

-Currently in development.